Larry LaLonde

-Reid Laurence "Larry" LaLonde (born September 12, 1968), also known as Ler LaLonde, is an American musician best known as the guitarist for Primus, a position that he has served since 1989, where he is known for his experimental accompaniment to the bass playing of bandmate Les Claypool.
+Reid Laurence "Larry" LaLonde (born September 12, 1968), also known as Ler LaLonde, is an American musician.
+He has been the guitarist for the rock band Primus since 1989, where he is known for his experimental accompaniment to the bass playing of bandmate Les Claypool.
 Previously, he played guitar for several groups including Possessed and Blind Illusion.
 He also has collaborated more recently with artists such as Serj Tankian and Tom Waits.

 Biography

 Early career

 LaLonde was born in Oakland, California.
 Originally inspired by guitarists such as Frank Zappa, Snakefinger, East Bay Ray, Jerry Garcia, Jimi Hendrix, and his teacher Joe Satriani, LaLonde eventually became interested in early thrash metal bands such as Metallica and Slayer.
 LaLonde formed his first band in high school, a speed metal band called Blizzard.
-LaLonde left the band later on to join the first generation death metal band Possessed.
+He left the band later on to join the first generation death metal band Possessed.
 Possessed's landmark first album, Seven Churches, was released in 1985 when LaLonde was just 17 years old.
 According to LaLonde, he earned the nickname "Ler" at a young age because his friends were too lazy to say his middle name in its entirety.

 After Seven Churches, Possessed released the Beyond the Gates album and The Eyes of Horror EP before breaking up in 1987.
 LaLonde then joined experimental thrash metal band Blind Illusion, appearing on the 1988 album The Sane Asylum, through which he became friends with bassist Les Claypool.
-At around the same time LaLonde was also a member of Corrupted Morals, with whom he recorded the album Cheese-It, released the following year.
+At around the same time, he was also a member of Corrupted Morals, with whom he recorded the album Cheese-It, released the following year.
 At the start of 1989, LaLonde left Blind Illusion and Corrupted Morals when Claypool invited him to reform the funk metal outfit Primus, which had been on hiatus since original guitarist Todd Huth left the previous year.